Buy AppleCare+ or a case for your iPhone X -- or else

 2. The iPhone X has a back made of glass.

-3. If you break the glass back, Apple will charge $550 to replace it.
+3. If you break the glass back, Apple will charge AU$819 to replace it.

 5. Tech repair site iFixit reports that it would be exceedingly difficult to replace the glass back yourself.